Restrictions on geographic data in China: Reverse transformation

 The rough method is reported to give some 1~2 meter accuracy for wgs2gcj, while the exact (fixed point iteration) method is able to get "centimeter accuracy" in two calls to the forward function.
-Since the two properties ensure some basic functionality of the coordinate system, it is unlikely that the methods will change with new coordinate systems.
 The BD-to-GCJ code works in a manner much like the rough method, except that it removes the explicitly-applied constant shift of ~20 seconds of arc on both coordinates first and works in polar coordinates like the forward function does.

 The establishment of working conversion methods both ways largely renders obsolete datasets for deviations mentioned below.